 Many new moms, including myself, worry about establishing and maintaining a good breast milk supply or how to increase breast milk supply.
 For the first few days after Madi was born, I struggled with breastfeeding so I supplemented with formula until I was able to improve her latch.
-Within two weeks, my milk supply increased and I was able to exclusively breastfeed.
-However, there are many women that struggle with their milk supply and need to consider treatment options to increase breast milk.
+Within two weeks, my milk supply increased and I breastfed the majority of feeds.
+There are many women that struggle with their milk supply, here are some tips to increase milk supply.

 There are many reasons why some women cannot establish or maintain a sufficient breast milk supply.

 Some of these include:

 - Inadequate milk transfer from mom to baby.

 - Medications that mom is taking that interfere with lactation: decongestants such pseudoephedrine.

 - Previous breast surgeries: Some augmentations (ie: surgeries that go through the nipple) or breast reduction surgeries can affect breast tissue.

 Seeing a certified lactation consultant is a common first step recommended by health care providers.
 Lactation consultants will assess how you and your baby are breastfeeding and modify your techniques to ensure the baby can get enough milk at each feeding.
 In many cases, breast milk production is low due to poor latch or technique.
 A lactation consultant can provide suggestions for how to increase milk production naturally.